wftutorials/flask-beginner-tutorial/README.md

 In order to use templates we must create a folder called `templates`.
 This is where flask looks for our `html` files.

-After we doo this we create a function called `index`.
+After we do this we create a function called `index`.

 ```python
 @app.route("/index")